-The first year of my MA is complete!
+The first year of my MA in Children’s Book Illustration (Cambridge School of Art, ARU) is complete!

 Indeed, my first academic year as an MA Children’s Book Illustration student has come to an end already!
 It’s been a long and somewhat confusing term but I have learnt so much, and so much over the course of the year!
 To think that before I was on this course I hardly did any observational drawing outside life drawing is crazy.
 I have learnt so much, so much about drawing, colour, composition, sequence, perspective and what makes a ‘good’ image.